-Log your time in the CivicActions project: CA > Onboarding > select your service area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word onboarding.
+Log your time in the CivicActions project: CA > Onboarding > select your practice area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word onboarding.

 - Onboarding Meeting

-- Onboarding handbook and/or trello board cards review
+- Onboarding handbook and/or Trello board cards review

 - Onboarding watching scrum videos